 Dating can help her learn about herself in all those ways.
 Being in relationships gives new experiences.
 She’ll bump up against things she doesn’t like, and learn more about what she does like.

-Parents can help by encouraging her to be true to who she is, in dating and in general.
-She should be respectful of others, but that’s the only requirement.
+Parents can help by encouraging her to be true to who she is—in dating and in general—and setting boundaries is one effective way to do that.
+She should be respectful of others, but that’s not the only requirement.
 If her partner makes her feel small or “not good enough,” that’s a sign of an unhealthy relationship.

 And remember, the best way to prepare your teen daughter for dating is to model healthy relationships whenever possible.